 right was a wine seller (the sign says "H Waller & Sons

 - Est 1835"): it is now no longer an off-license today but

 Friends of the Museum

 you a Friend of the Museum?
 Would you like to become one?
-The annual subscription is
+The annual

-delighted if you phone her on 01728 604402 and say you can spare a few hours a week or month
+Wills Crisp would be delighted if you phone him on 01728

+663583 and say you can spare a few hours a week or month

-lot of friends and meet a lot of interesting
+lot of friends and meet a lot of interesting visitors.

-you and answering as many questions as we can.
+forward to welcoming you and answering as many questions as we can.

 a partnership between the Heritage Lottery Fund, Nationwide Building

 Society and the Countryside Agency.